-- o keep up to date with national and local guidance - o ensure policies and procedures are in place and reviewed regularly - ensure safeguarding children matters are kept on the agenda at school and governor meetings - ensure all school policies are child focused and consider any potential safeguarding children issues - ensure that all staff and volunteers who work with children undertake training to equip them with the knowledge and skills necessary to carry out their responsibilities for child protection effectively and that this training is kept up to date
+- o keep up to date with national and local guidance - o ensure policies and procedures are in place and reviewed regularly - ensure safeguarding children matters are kept on the agenda at school and governor meetings - ensure all school policies are child focused and consider any potential safeguarding children issues ensure that all staff and volunteers who work with children undertake training to equip them with the knowledge and skills necessary to carry out their responsibilities for child protection effectively and that this training is kept up to date

-All staff should receive basic safeguarding children information at induction and attend formal training every 3 years - there should however be an opportunity to refresh safeguarding training annually along with regular discussions at staff meetings.
-Those in school with specific safeguarding children responsibility e.g. the DSP should attend more comprehensive training to support them in their roles which should be refreshed at least every two years.
-It is also helpful and good practice if all governors undertake basic safeguarding children training annually.
+All staff should receive basic safeguarding children information at induction and undertake formal training every 3 years - there should however be an opportunity to refresh safeguarding training annually along with regular discussions at staff meetings.
+Those in school with specific safeguarding children responsibility e.g. the DSP, Deputy DSP, SCG and COG should attend more comprehensive training to support them in their roles which should be refreshed at least every two years.
+All governors should undertake basic safeguarding children training and as a minimum should complete modules 1,2,3 & 5 of the Keeping Learners Safe Modules.